Video Depth Anything: Consistent Depth Estimation for Super-Long Videos: More Details of Pipeline

 \paragraph{Training dataset details.} For video training, we utilize four synthetic datasets with precise depth annotations: TartanAir~\cite{wang2020tartanair}, VKITTI~\cite{cabon2020virtual}, PointOdyssey~\cite{zheng2023pointodyssey}, and IRS~\cite{wang2021irslargenaturalisticindoor}, totally 0.55 million frames.
 The TartanAir~\cite{wang2020tartanair}, VKITTI~\cite{cabon2020virtual}, PointOdyssey~\cite{zheng2023pointodyssey}, and IRS~\cite{wang2021irslargenaturalisticindoor} datasets contain 0.31M, 0.04M, 0.1M, and 0.1M frames, respectively.
 Additionally, 0.18 million frames from wild binocular videos labeled with~\cite{jing2024match-stereo-videos} are included for training.
 We also incorporate a subset of real-world unlabeled datasets from~\cite{depth_anything_v2} for single image supervision, totaling 0.62 million frames.
 Notably, we excluded 0.13M frames from PointOdyssey~\cite{zheng2023pointodyssey} that do not contain background depth ground truth, resulting in our usage of only half of the original dataset.
 Due to the uneven data distribution across the four training datasets, we employ a uniform sampler to ensure that each dataset contributes equally during training.

 \paragraph{Implementation Details} The weights are initialized from Depth Anything V2~\cite{depth_anything_v2}.
 Training comprises two stages.
 In the first stage, synthetic and wild binocular data are used.
 In the second stage, synthetic videos and unlabeled single images are employed.
-Besides the loss defined in Equation~\ref{eq:all_loss} used for synthetic videos, unlabeled single images are supervised using the same method as described in~\cite{depth_anything_v2}.
+Models labeled '-Syn' in the main paper are exceptionally trained using synthetic videos and unlabeled images in a single stage.
+Besides the loss defined in Equation 4 of the main paper used for synthetic videos, unlabeled single images are supervised using the same method as described in~\cite{depth_anything_v2}.
 During training, we uniformly sample video clips of 32 frames from each dataset, resize the shorter edge of images to 518 pixels, and perform random center cropping, resulting in training clips with a resolution of $518 \times 518 \times 32$.
 We use the AdamW~\cite{loshchilov2017decoupled} optimizer with a cosine scheduler, setting the base learning rate to $1e^{-4}$.
 The batch size is set to 16 for video frames, each with a length of 32 frames, and 128 for image datasets.
 The loss weights for the single frame loss, TGM loss, and distillation loss are set to 1.0, 10.0, and 0.5, respectively.